-The 2018 plan now includes elements from the City's financial statements relating Special Schedule 7 of the Code of Accounting Practice and financial reporting and is the report on the City's infrastructure assets.
+Elements from the City's financial statements relating to Special Schedule 7 of the Code of Accounting Practice and financial reporting are included in this document.

 Special Schedule 7 includes estimates of the cost to bring our critical assets to a satisfactory standard or an agreed level of service.
 This replaces previous estimates of minimum condition levels to provide uniformity across reporting platforms.